jshuadvd/hacks-n-notes/computer-science/programming_languages.md

 ## imperative programming

 - dictates orders
-- very efficient in single core computers
+- great performance in single core computers
+- stores a lot of state
+- use locks to work with multi-thread